PetePrattis/k-nearest-neighbors-algorithm-and-rating-prediction/README.md

 >> - Euclidean distance
 >> - Manhattan distance
 >
-> 2. Using the ratings of the k nearest neighbours the system recommends some non rated location ratings
+> 2. Using the ratings of the k nearest neighbours the system recommends some non-rated-locations ratings

 > #### About this project